Sorana Cîrstea: 2011: Doubles title, singles top 60

 At the Australian Open, Cîrstea defeated Mirjana Lučić before she was beaten by Shahar Pe'er in the second round.
 In the doubles tournament, she played with Lucie Šafářová and defeated the team of Sarah Borwell and Marie-Ève Pelletier, in three sets.
 In the second round they lost to Cara Black and Anastasia Rodionova.

 In the U.S. National Indoors, Cîrstea defeated Catherine Harrison in the first round, before she lost to Shahar Pe'er in the second.
 In doubles, she and her partner Anastasia Pivovarova lost in the first round to Andrea Hlaváčková/Lucie Hradecká.
 At the Mexican Open, Cîrstea defeated Patricia Mayr-Achleitner before she lost to Laura Pous Tió.
 Sorana played doubles again now with Andreja Klepač as a partner.
 They won the first round by defeated Eleni Daniilidou/Jasmin Wöhr.
 They lost in the second round to Irina-Camelia Begu/Alexandra Panova.
-Cîrstea qualified in singles for the Indian Wells Open.
+Cîrstea qualified in singles in Indian Wells.
 In the first round she lost to Alla Kudryavtseva.
-In the Sony Ericsson Open, Sorana received a wildcard in singles, but lost in the first round to Zheng Jie.
+From the Miami Open, Sorana received a wildcard in singles, but lost in the first round to Zheng Jie.

-At the Andalucia Tennis Experience, she lost in the first round to Sara Errani, in three sets.
+At the Andalucia Tennis Experience, she lost in the first round to Sara Errani.
 She paired with Maria Elena Camerin for the doubles tournament defeating Alberta Brianti/Aurélie Védy.
 They lost in the second round to Errani/Vinci.
 In the following months, Sorana didn't have good results until she won Open de Cagnes-sur-Mer, a $100k tournament with a lot of top-100 players.
 She beat Patty Schnyder in the first round and compatriot Alexandra Dulgheru in the second of the French Open before losing to Li Na, in straight sets.

-She then made it into the main draw of the Wimbledon Championships, where she lost in straight sets to Pauline Parmentier.
-Sorana played doubles again with Ayumi Morita of Japan defeating Chuang Chia-jung/Hsieh Su-wei.
+She then made it into the main draw at Wimbledon, where she lost in straight sets to Pauline Parmentier.
+Cîrstea played doubles again with Ayumi Morita of Japan defeating Chuang Chia-jung/Hsieh Su-wei.
 They won their second round against Sophie Lefèvre/Evgeniya Rodina.
 They lost in third round to Sabine Lisicki/Sam Stosur.